 GarageBand allows easy editing of the files, trimming the extra noise, humming, etc. One of the best features is to create a template or starter file, which can act as a basic template for your podcast.
 I always create a starter template that will have a podcast start and ending section, to use it as an episode template.

 Once I start working on the episode, I copy the template and start with it.
 This way I make sure that users are getting consistent experience on the Podcast episodes.

 GarageBand is a much bigger tool and has a lot more capabilities then editing the podcast.
 It also might take some time to get used to but with its multi-track editing capabilities, it makes good software to generate audio files for your podcasts.

 Another thing that we need for a podcast site is a theme that can highlight the podcast correctly.
 SecondLine Themes are one of those Theme providers which have multiple themes for podcasting sites.

 Their WordPress themes not only can highlight a single podcast but can also be used for a podcast network.
 You can host multiple podcasts easily and show them to your readers with these templates.

 If you are planning to create a subdomain for your podcasts and would like to create a separate WordPress site for them, you will like their themes.

-Their themes have many predefined layouts that can showcase your podcast episodes and shows.
-You also get a properly designed audio players to play your audio or video files.
+Their themes have many predefined layouts that can highlight your podcast episodes and shows.
+You also get a professionally designed audio players to play your audio or video files.